ofrohn/d3-celestial/readme.md

 This will only draw non-overlapping labels and scales with zoom-level, since it checks in pixel-space and not in coordinate-space.

-Now we need just one more thing, the distance function used above.
-Which is the standard Pythagorean square root of the sum of the differences squared function.
+Now we need just one more thing, the distance function used above, which is the standard Pythagorean square root of the sum of the differences squared function.

 ```js